 Most owners already have a predetermined number in their mind when the time comes to establish the value of a company.
-They Most owners already have a predetermined number in their minds when the time comes to establish the value of a company.
 They often think the value should equal a multiple of earnings or annual sales.
 However, this method is rarely accurate and is unlikely to maintain merit if the company is sold or involved in litigation.
 A good business valuation is not only about determining an accurate and reasonable value but also about being able to defend it if needed with a clear and concise explanation supporting the conclusions.

 6 Key Valuation Report Elements